betelish/ICE-CMPU250/scripts/README.md

 Criminality, Ethnicity, Deportation
 ---
 One of our main research aims was to look into the relationships between criminality, ethnicity, and ICE arrests & deportation.
 Through a semi-thorough but not necessarily precise analysis, this script details these relationships, demonstrating the link between entry into the CJS and the arrest & deportation of individuals.

+<br><br><br>
+Arrests: Time Of Day
+--
+When looking into how communities can effectively resist ICE, allocation of resources is a major concern.
+Community defense operations are often spread thin - if they exist at all - and have limited people, time, and energy.
+When considering when and where to spend time, a major factor should be ICE's activity (after all, such operations tend to be responsive rather than proactive).
+This script aggregates arrest counts by the half-hour and plots peaks in ICE arrests over the course of the day.